U.S. Department of State

 - SF424A (Budget Information for Non-Construction programs) found on the right of this page.

-- SF424B (Assurances for Non-Construction programs) found on the right of this page.
+- SF424B (Assurances for Non-Construction programs) found on the right of this page. (note: the SF-424B is only required for individuals and for organizations not registered in SAM.gov).

 - Project Team Information: At least two exchange alumni team members are required for a project to be considered for funding.
 Applications need to provide the name and contact information, describe the role each team member will have in the project, and their experience, qualifications, and ability to carry out that role.
 Applicants need to indicate what proportion of the team member’s time will be used in support of the project.